pakeke-constructor/ideas/emergence.md

 Item Z: doubles "M" when the player is on low health.
 ```

-Suddenly, we have potential for a synergy between low-health playstyles,
+Suddenly, we have potential for a synergy between `Item Z`, and `Item Y` for free.
+Isn't that brilliant?<br>
-`Item Z`, and `Item Y`.
-Isn't that brilliant?
+It cost us *NOTHING* to do this, we literally gained gameplay for free.<br
-It cost us *NOTHING* to do this, we literally gained gameplay for free.
+Not only this, but any other item that meshes with the existing mechanic "M" will synergize with

 The Binding of Isaac does this kind of thing really *really* well,
 by having virtually all passive items tag into game mechanics and mesh with